-One of the first questions I almost always get from brides and grooms-to-be is, “Have you photographed at our venue before?”
+One of the the most frequently-asked questions we get from brides and grooms-to-be is, “Have you photographed at our wedding venue before?”

 Obviously, they’re looking for someone who is familiar with the ins and outs of the venue.
 Someone who knows exactly where all the best shots will be.
 Someone who’s friendly with the staff and well-versed in the logistics of the location.